Skip to Content

 What is a calico kitten succulent?

 Many of the crassula succulent varieties grow straight up or out, giving the plant’s leaves a “stacked” look.
-The crassula genus also holds jade plants (crassula ovata), which have thick, rounded leaves.
-The calico kitten succulent, however, has delicate little leaves with trailing stems.
+The calico kitten succulent, however, has delicate little leaves with stems that trail as the plant matures.

 It hails from South Africa and is technically more of a spreading succulent, like a lot of the stonecrop ground cover plants in the succulent family.
 However, this spreading tendency leads to it spilling over the sides of pots when grown in containers.

 Every type of calico kitten succulent I’ve seen has been variegated—and perhaps that’s where it gets its name since calico cats have many colors.
-Calico kitten succulents have leaves that range the entire spectrum of green colors with dashes of pink, purple, and white.
-The plant produces small star-shaped white flowers, but mine has not flowered.
+Calico kitten succulents have leaves that range the entire spectrum of green colors with dashes of pink and purple.
+The plant produces small star-shaped white flowers.

 large trailing calico kitten succulent